- Exercise a high degree of caution in Guinea because of the unpredictable security situation and the risk of violent crime.

 There is a risk of violent crime in Guinea.
 Assaults, muggings, armed robbery and break-ins, as well as minor theft, are prevalent in Conakry and in other parts of the country.
 Carjacking does occur - always lock car doors when driving.

-Exercise caution in response to unsolicited offers of assistance, especially in airports and hotels.
-The offer may come from persons seeking an opportunity to steal luggage, purses or wallets.
+Be cautious when responding to unsolicited offers of assistance, especially in airports and hotels.
+The offer may come from people seeking an opportunity to steal luggage, purses or wallets.

 There have been reports of criminals posing as military officials, wearing military-style uniforms and carrying military weapons.

 Power failures are frequent throughout the country and may affect security conditions, especially in large urban centres.

 Commercial and internet fraud: Commercial and internet fraud is prevalent and often originates in West African countries.
 Victims have been defrauded and those who travel to the originating country have had their lives endangered.
 Some victims have been killed.
 Criminals have been known to seek details of 'safe' bank accounts overseas in which to transfer large sums of money (as a donation or for a percentage of the amount involved).
 They may also provide fake cashier cheques for 'urgent' shipments of large quantities of goods, request sizeable fees for a fake government contract and extort money from individuals they have convinced to travel to Africa for a business opportunity.
 If you are a victim of a financial scam, obtain legal advice and do not travel to Africa to seek restitution as there is a risk of physical assault from the perpetrators.
 Our